 - ExploreHealthCareers.org Career Overview

 Apply widely.
-Physical Therapy programs are all quite competitive.
+Physical Therapy programs are all quite popular.
 Not all schools have specialties in all areas.
 When you volunteer in a Physical Therapy setting, ask the therapists where they went to school and ask them to tell you about their experience applying and completing the program.